By June Ramli

 Making A Living With The Spatula

 Welcome to another episode of 30 minutes with DailyStraits.com.
-Our guest today is Chef Mel Alafaci, a Brisbane-based chef and author is taking on the world, transforming unhappy domestic chefs who are frustrated and failing in their kitchens, to confident, happy foodies.
+Our guest today is Chef Mel Alafaci, a Brisbane-based chef and author who is taking on the world, transforming unhappy domestic chefs who are frustrated and failing in their kitchens, into confident, happy foodies.

-Her unique cooking style and culinary lingo has even experienced foodies adapting her shortcuts and hacks in the kitchen transforming everyday local produce into show stopping meals.
+Her unique cooking style and culinary lingo have even experienced foodies adapting her shortcuts and hacks in the kitchen transforming everyday local produce into show-stopping meals.

 Best of all she loves upcycling seasonal produce and budget basics into sensational masterpieces, boasting that she can make any ingredient or plate of food look ‘then bucks more expensive.’